-As of December 31, 2014, and prior, our operations were within one reportable segment.
-As a result of recent acquisitions occurring in late 2014 and early 2015, we have realigned our operations into two reportable segments: Account Services and Processing and Settlement Services.
+Our operations are comprised of two reportable segments: 1) Account Services and 2) Processing and Settlement Services.
 We identified our reportable segments based on factors such as how we manage our operations and how our chief operating decision maker views results.
 Our chief operating decision maker organizes and manages our business primarily on the basis of product and service offerings and uses operating income to assess profitability.

 The Account Services segment consists of revenues and expenses derived from our branded and private label deposit account programs.
-These programs include our Green Dot-branded and affinity-branded GPR card accounts, private label GPR card accounts, checking accounts and open-loop gift cards.
+These programs include Green Dot-branded and affinity-branded GPR card accounts, private label GPR card accounts, checking accounts and open-loop gift cards.
 The Processing and Settlement Services segment consists of revenues and expenses derived from reload services through the Green Dot Network and our tax refund processing services.
-The Corporate and Other segment primarily consists of unallocated corporate expenses, depreciation and amortization, intercompany eliminations and other costs that are not considered when management evaluates segment performance.
+The Corporate and Other segment primarily consists of eliminations of intersegment revenues and expenses, unallocated corporate expenses, depreciation and amortization, and other costs that are not considered when management evaluates segment performance.
 We do not evaluate performance or allocate resources based on segment asset data, and therefore such information is not presented.